-Proposals for new and/or improved infrastructure will be supported subject to the following criteria:
+New and/or improved infrastructure, including utility infrastructure, will be encouraged and supported in order to meet the identified needs of the Parish, subject to the following criteria:

 - 1. the proposal would not have significant harmful impacts on the amenities of surrounding residents and other activities; - 2. the proposal would not have significant harmful impacts on the surrounding local environment; and - 3. the proposal would not have significant impacts on the local road network.